thammegowda/mtdata/README.md

 # MTData
-MTData tool automate the dataset collection and preparation for machine translation research.
+MTData tool automates the dataset collection and preparation for machine translation research.
 It provides CLI and python APIs, so it can be used as a standalone tool or embedded into python apps for preparing MT experiments.

 This tool knows:
 - From where to download data sets: WMT tests and devs for \[2014, 2015, ...
-2020], Paracrawl, Europarl, News Commentary, WikiTitles, Tilde Model corpus ...
+2020], Paracrawl, Europarl, News Commentary, WikiTitles, Tilde Model corpus, OPUS ...
 - How to extract files : .tar, .tar.gz, .tgz, .zip, ...
 - How to parse .tmx, .sgm and such XMLs, or .tsv ...
 Checks if they have same number of segments.
 - Whether parallel data is in one .tsv file or two sgm files.